aiven/aiven-docs/docs/platform/howto/btar/manage-backup-to-another-region.md

    selecting **Save**.

 :::important
-When you change the backup region, a new base backup is triggered.
-To change the backup region again, wait until the triggered base backup is complete.
+You can change the backup region once in 24 hours.
 :::

 ## Monitor a service with BTAR